This report was prepared by members of the NHMRC Centre of Research Excellence in Cervical Cancer Control

 Review suppression rules for small counts in reporting

-- Review and refine data suppression policies to ensure small population groups are not systematically excluded and we can continue to monitor and report on remaining policy gaps as we approach elimination
+- Review and refine data suppression policies to ensure small population groups are not systematically excluded and we can continue to monitor and report on remaining policy gaps as we approach elimination.

 - Explore alternative statistical approaches to maintain privacy while enabling meaningful reporting for priority populations and strata.